 COVID is still spreading.
 And the virus that causes COVID changes over time.
-That's why getting the vaccine and updated "bivalent" shot are the best things to do to keep your kids healthy.
-It also helps make sure that your kids can keep attending child care,
+That's why getting the updated vaccine is the best thing to do to keep your kids healthy.
+It also helps make sure that your kids can keep attending child care, school and other activities that are so important for their physical and

 mental health.